daniellwdb/dotfiles/README.md

 - Install common dependencies.
 - Prompt to install individual dotfiles managed with GNU Stow.
-- Prompt to install Visual Studio code extensions that I use.
+- Prompt to install Visual Studio Code extensions that I use.

 ## 💕 Contributing